-A College at Brockport tradition since 1994, Academic Convocation welcomes new students to campus and celebrates the beginning of the academic year.
+A Brockport tradition since 1994, Academic Convocation represents many beginnings — new academic endeavors and studies, new opportunities for exploration and self-discovery, and new friendships.
+It is the official welcoming ceremony of new students to the Brockport community and celebrates the beginning of the academic year.

 Location: SERC House of Fields

 Time: Please arrive by 3:30 pm.
 The ceremony will begin promptly at 4 pm.

 For more information about Academic Convocation, contact Dr. Katherine Clark at firstname.lastname@example.org.

 Faculty: Please RSVP for Academic Convocation no later than Wednesday, August 26, at 5 pm by completing this form.
 We want to be sure that appropriate seating is arranged for all of our faculty participants.
 Academic regalia is required to process in the ceremony.
 If you do not have regalia, you may purchase it through the Barnes & Noble College Bookstore by July 17.

 Joey Jackson is a nationally recognized criminal defense attorney who has for nearly two decades represented individuals and labor unions in state and federal court.
 After graduating from Hofstra Law School, Mr. Jackson was appointed Assistant District Attorney under Robert Morgenthau.
 Following a successful career as a prosecutor where he received the Distinguished Public Service Award, Mr. Jackson joined the firm of Koehler & Isaacs LLP where he serves as Senior Trial Counsel specializing in Criminal Defense and Labor & Employment.